 You can probably already see why focusing on sales enablement is important.
 Still, it’s worth taking a closer look at some of the “nitty-gritty” stats and figures regarding sales enablement.

 First of all, it’s worth noting the importance of clearly defining your sales enablement policies and procedures.
-Case in point, companies that develop a specific sales enablement charter hit their sales quota 27.6% more often than those that do not.
+Case in point, companies that develop a sales enablement strategy with a formalized charter hit their sales quota 27.6% more often than those that do not.
 Of course, it’s not just “having” the charter that leads to more efficient sales—it’s the alignment that comes with creating it that makes it happen.

 Going along with this, organizations that have a dedicated sales enablement team are 52% more likely to have near-perfect alignment between their sales process and their target customer’s buyer’s journey.
 As we alluded to above, part of sales enablement is knowing what info is needed at a given point to nurture a prospect along the path to conversion.
 Knowing this, it just makes sense that teams that focus heavily on sales enablement have a clear definition of their customer’s journey.